tidyverse/readxl/revdep/problems.md

     ```
     Error in re-building vignettes:
       ...
+    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
+      Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
+Falling back to R Markdown v1.
+    Quitting from lines 80-82 (vignettes.Rmd)
     Error: processing vignette 'vignettes.Rmd' failed with diagnostics:
-    there is no package called ‘BiocManager’
+    there is no package called 'webshot'
     Execution halted
     ```